I’m one of those people that just can’t sit still.

 Self-employed travellers often go for one of these options:

 - Blogging or travel writing.
 Not everyone is able to make a full income from writing so it’s often used as a side income as well as doing other work.
-If you’re considering going down this path, check out some of my blogging tips.

 - Online consulting is super versatile, and can include advising on social media, marketing strategies, or travel planning.